newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/cigarette-license.md

 *  `Business type/structure|business-structure-learn-more`
 * Owner’s information, including name, address, and email
 * Supplier information, including name, address, and phone number, if applicable
-* Manufacturer representative information, including company name, address of machine location, and 12-digit `NJ Tax ID number|tax-id`
+* Manufacturer representative information, including company name, and 12-digit `NJ Tax ID number|tax-id`, if applicable
+* Any additional requirements for owning and operating a vending machine in your location; check with your municipality
 * Applicable fees paid

 Mail your completed application and any fees to: